carolhanna01/binary2name/README.md

 # Binary2Name
-## Automatic detection for binary code Functionality
+## Automatic detection for binary code functionality

 This project was devoloped by [Carol Hanna](https://github.com/carolhanna01) and [Abdallah Yassin](https://github.com/AbdallahYassin) as a part of the [Project in Computer Security](https://webcourse.cs.technion.ac.il/236349/Spring2020/) course at Technion.
 Project Advisor: Dr. Gabi Nakibly.